-Parents offer vital support by finding a suitable space in which their children can work, checking deadlines, praising their child for good homework and supporting the school in ensuring that homework is completed.
+Parents offer vital support by finding a suitable space in which their children can work, checking planners for deadlines, checking that homework is being set and ensuring that it is being completed.
 Parents should communicate with school if they are concerned about homework.

-Homework is not optional and sanctions will be imposed according to the Student Behaviour Policy of the school for failure to complete homework.
+Homework is not optional, and sanctions will be imposed according to the Student Behaviour Policy of the school for failure to complete homework.
 Staff should also recognise good homework by using the rewards system in school, address issues of failure to do homework and ensure parents are informed if homework has not been completed on a regular basis.
 Students are responsible for the completion and submission of homework.
 Parents are responsible for ensuring representation at parents' information and consultation meetings.
 Parents have an important role in discussing progress updates and reports with their child and agreeing appropriate targets with them.